SFTtech/openage/doc/README.md

 Dynamic documentation can be auto-generated from source documentation using **doxygen**.

-after calling `./configure`, you can invoke
+After calling `./configure`, you can invoke

 	make doc